 “All the resentment which badly educated Americans feel about having their manners dictated to them by college graduates will find an outlet”.
 Once the strongman “takes charge, he will quickly make his peace with the super-rich.
 He will generate short term prosperity but the strongman will be a disaster for the USA and for the world.
 The gains made blacks and homosexuals are likely to be lost.

 After the disaster people will ask who resisted his rise.
 Where was the Left ?
 Why didn’t it channel the anger of those dispossessed by globalisation ?
-To answer this the Left must stop its abstracts theorising and mobilise what remains of American national pride to generate a new wave of reform.
+To answer this, the Left must stop its abstracts theorising, and mobilise what remains of American national pride to generate a new wave of reform.

 Outside the Cultural Left “Americans still want to feel patriotic.
 They still want to feel part of a nation which can take control of its destiny and make itself a better place.”
-The Old Left wanted to help minorities by proclaiming that all of us are Americans and are owned mutual respect.
+The Old Left wanted to help minorities by proclaiming that all of us are Americans, and are all owed mutual respect.
 The Cultural Left urges that America should not be a melting pot – we need to respect one another in our differences.
 It wants to preserve otherness rather than ignore it.

 Pride at being a member of a minority has some positive effects, but it is a political disaster when it prevents us from taking pride in being Americans.
-This prevents us from thinking our country capable of reform.
+It prevents us from thinking our country capable of reform.
 If the Cultural Left continues to ask us to respect each others differences rather than ignore them, it will lose power.
 Only a “rhetoric of commonality” can forge an electoral majority.